tox-rs/tox/README.md

 ```

 If you want to change default log level you can do it via setting `RUST_LOG`
 environment variable.
-For example, if you want to see all received ant sent
+For example, if you want to see all received and sent
 packets you can change log level to `trace` for `tox_node`:

 ```sh